Last updated on .

 Jardín has one of the most beautiful plazas in Colombia.
 Plaza El Libertador is a pleasant open space and one the most well cared for plazas I’ve seen in Antioquia.
 It’s filled with perfectly manicured shrubs and has a fountain in the center.

 Many brightly colored colonial buildings with balconies line the streets around the plaza.
-They’re mostly bars, restaurants, cafés, and hotels.
+They’re mostly bars, restaurants, cafés, hotels, and shops.
 Some booths off to the corners sell crafts and souvenirs while others sell fruit or street food.

 At night, Plaza El Libertador comes alive.
 The many bars and cafés around the plaza put colorful chairs and tables in the center for people to sit and have drinks.
 Men and women on horseback ride through the streets and “park” their horses at the bars.
 Street vendors sell fast food while music blasts from every direction.
 It’s quite a scene.